Our Senior Management Team

 Jackie joined Crossroads in 2002 as Young Carers Lead before becoming the Head of Children’s Services.
 Jackie became Crossroads Chief Executive Officer in 2006.
 Jackie oversees the whole of the organisations and leads the Senior Management team to ensure the smooth running of our services.
 Jackie is heavily involved in the Third Sector and regularly liaises with the Isle of Man Government’s Department of Health and Social Care to champion the rights of carers.
 She also sits on various Boards and Panels including the Island's Council of Voluntary Organisations (CVO), and more recently the Isle of Man's Bronze Operational Command Team, a committee that has overseen decisions to help with the COVID-19 pandemic.
 Jackie also sits on the Age Well Partnership Board and the Integrated Care Executive Steering Group.
 As part of Jackie's role as CEO, she plays an instrumental part in advancing support and services for carers and during her time with Crossroads she has dedicated herself to making carers voices heard.

 Karen is a qualified Accounting Technician and prior working for Crossroads spent many years in the London retail sector at management level.
 She first joined Crossroads in 2003 as a part time finance worker which quickly turned into a full time role due to the charity’s growth.
-Since then, Karen has become a Senior Manager and is responsible for managing the finances and administration for the charity, overseeing retail operations, and dealing with maintenance issues for the buildings and vehicles.
+Since then, Karen has become a Senior Manager and is currently responsible for managing the finances and administration for the charity.
 During her time at Crossroads, Karen has worked hard to develop the retail arm of the charity and in 2008 was instrumental in the opening of Crossroads’ first charity shop.
 This has since developed into three charity shops which sell items from clothes to books to furniture.
 Karen also assists other smaller charities on Island with financial tasks and advises charities in the UK on how to set up a charity shop.

 Jayne Sloane - Strategic Officer